informalsystems/hermes/guide/src/query_connection.md

     hermes query connections <OPTIONS>

 DESCRIPTION:
-    query the identifiers of all connection on a chain
+    query the identifiers of all connections on a chain

 POSITIONAL ARGUMENTS:
     chain_id                  identifier of the chain to query